-If you’re contracting Poignant Pen for editing purposes, Lisa will correct your words, not write them.
+An editor will correct your words, not write them.
 Your unique voice delivers your unique message!
-Think of an editor as a trusted advisor who will work with you to make your project be the best it can be.
+Think of an editor as a trusted adviser who will work with you to make your project be the best it can be.
 If you have a detailed outline/set of ideas and are looking for someone to write your work for you, Poignant Pen can provide ghostwriting services.

 Will having my writing professionally edited guarantee publication/awards?

 While engaging the services of an editor will certainly increase the quality of your project and therefore its attractiveness, ultimate success can depend more on other factors — timing, persistence, ambition — than the actual writing itself.

 Does Poignant Pen assist with book proposals?